 He wanted a moment at the microphone.
 He got it with flashbulbs and icing and applause.
 Well done, Kevin.
 I can't even complain about you wasting our time, because in the end this was totally worth the story.
 Entertainment always is.

 Willie Williams, by Andrew Sharp

 Ah, Willie Williams.
-Growing up, you hear stories about recruiting, and you see movies like He Got Game where the "assistant coaches" are porn stars, but you never really know that recruiting is completely out of control until you hear real stories from a real person.
-But yeah, for me at least, Willie Williams was the first guy to pull the curtain back on the wild and wonderful shitshow that is big time college football recruiting.
+Growing up, you hear stories about recruiting, and you see movies like He Got Game where the assistant coaches are porn stars, but you never really know that recruiting is completely out of control until you hear real stories from a real person.
+For me at least, Willie Williams was the first guy to pull the curtain back on the wild and wonderful shitshow that is big-time college football recruiting.

 It all started with a recruiting diary for the Miami Herald, where Willie agreed to document the recruiting process.
 AND OH DID HE DOCUMENT IT.
 The actual recruiting diaries are buried in the Miami Herald subscription-only archives, but you can Google around to find snippets, and you still find articles like this, from the New York Times, where his Herald editor says, "Willie -- he has a mouth on him.
 These are things we've always heard about: the girls waiting for guys when they come off the plane, the booze, the food.
 Willie was more than happy to talk about it."

 ''Dinner was tight.
 The lobster tail was like $49.99.
 I couldn't believe something so little could cost so much.
 The steak didn't even have a price.
 The menu said something about market value.
 I was kind of embarrassed so I didn't order a lot.
 But then I saw what the other guys were ordering, I was like, 'Forget this.'
 I called the waiter back and told him to bring me four lobster tails, two steaks and a shrimp scampi.''